-The following sets forth certain information concerning our Class I and Class II directors, whose terms expire in 2020 and 2021, respectively, as well as a description of the specific experience, qualifications, attributes and skills that led our Board to conclude that each of these individuals should serve as a director.
-Each of our Class I and Class II directors is currently expected to remain in office for the remainder of his current term.
+The following sets forth, as of April 17, 2020, certain information concerning our Class II and Class III directors, whose terms expire in 2021 and 2022, respectively, as well as a description of the specific experience, qualifications, attributes and skills that led our Board to conclude that each of these individuals should serve as a director.
+Each of our Class II and Class III directors is currently expected to remain in office for the remainder of his or her current term.